rotki/rotki/docs/api.rst

       Host: localhost:5042

    :reqjson bool async_query: Boolean denoting whether this is an asynchronous query or not
-   :reqjson bool reset_db_data: Boolean denoting whether all aave event data saved in the DB are going to be deleted and rewritten after this query.
+   :reqjson bool reset_db_data: Boolean denoting whether all liquity event data saved in the DB are going to be deleted and rewritten after this query.
 False by default.

    **Example Response**: